MarkLodato/slsa-playground/README.md

     -   verifies that the provenance is valid
     -   verifies that the provenance contains the `tar.gz` sha256
     -   verifies that the provenance conforms to the policy
--   copies the artifact and provenance to `out/`, which is a valid PyPI index
+-   copies the artifact and provenance to `published/`, which is a valid PyPI index

 The result is a valid PyPI index:

 ```
-python3 -m http.server -d out
+python3 -m http.server -d published
 ```

 To browse the index, go to http://localhost:8000 or use `pip -i